-- 1) Be awarded
+- 1) Be awarded "Pass"

-- 2) Be conditionally awarded
+- 2) Be conditionally awarded "Pass with Reservations"

-- 3) Not be awarded
+- 3) Not be awarded "Fail"

 The MFA program's goal is to put student improvement at the core of our evaluation process.
-Conditionally awarded simply means that there are specific improvements that need to be made, and can conceivably be done within a week.
-"Not be awarded" means that improvements are needed that cannot conceivably be made within a week.
+Conditionally awarded, or "Pass with Reservations," simply means that there are specific improvements that need to be made, and can conceivably be done within a week.
+"Not be awarded/Fail" means that improvements are needed that cannot conceivably be made within a week.
 Neither indicates shame or punishment; both are useful tools for ensuring all our graduates meet rigorous standards of an MFA program.

-Should the Thesis Exhibition Committee recommend the MFA not be awarded, the candidate is placed on academic probation and may appeal the decision to the MFA faculty committee through the MFA program director.
-The MFA faculty committee will determine a plan for the student to complete their degree and address the Thesis Committee's concerns (most often over the summer semester).
+Should the Thesis Exhibition Committee recommend the MFA "not be awarded/Fail," the candidate is placed on academic probation and may appeal the decision to the MFA faculty Committee through the MFA program Director.
+The MFA faculty Committee will determine a plan for the student to complete their degree and address the Thesis Committee's concerns (most often over the summer semester).

-Upon completion of the recommendations of the committee, the graduate faculty, through the MFA program director, recommends to the President and the Board of Trustees that the MFA be awarded.
+Upon completion of the recommendations of the committee, the graduate faculty, through the MFA program Director, recommends to the President and the Board of Trustees that the MFA be awarded.

-After the thesis review, the MFA program director will give the student a digital copy of the audio recording from the review.
+After the thesis review, the MFA program Director will give the student a digital copy of the audio recording from the review.
 Also, the Thesis Committee members will have 24 hours to send the student 3-5 questions about the work via the Thesis Review rubric.
-The student can use these questions to help guide writing the last portion of the paper during the writing intensive portion of the Graduation Preparation II course.
+The student can use these questions to help guide them in writing the last portion of their Position Paper during the final writing intensive portion of the Graduation Preparation II course.
 These questions are just a tool; the student is not beholden to address all of them.
 The student's Graduation Preparation II instructor will also receive a copy of the questions from the committee to help guide development of the 2-page reflection paper.